textX/textX/docs/metamodel.rst

 Whitespace handling
 -------------------

-Parser will skip whitespaces by default.
+The parser will skip whitespaces by default.
 Whitespaces are spaces, tabs and newlines by default.
 Skipping of whitespaces can be disabled by :code:`skipws` bool parameter in constructor call.
 Also, what is a whitespace can be redefined by :code:`ws` string parameter::